oribarilan/oplog/docs/index.md

 ## What is oplog?

+!!! warning

+    oplog is currently in beta.
+At this point, we expect the API to be stable and core functionality to be working as expected.
+However, there are still some features that you may find missing.
+If you have any feedback, please open an issue.

 oplog is a modern logging library for Python application. oplog offers a different paradigm for logging, which is based on the concept of logging operations.
 Instead of creating a "log-book", which is a long scroll of text messages, oplog is about logging operations with rich data.